buddino/openstack_scripts/experiment/iperf/README.md

 # Traffic generator #
-using iperf3
+Create traffic towards the IP specified in the configuration file using iperf3 client.

-Create traffic towards the IP specified in the configuration file.
+An instance of iperf3 server on default port mst be running on the instances.

 ### Usage ###